Sumukha1496/maskdata/README.md

   maskWith: "*",

   //Should be positive Integer
-  // If the starting 'n' digits needs to be unmasked
+  // If the starting 'n' digits need to be unmasked
   // Default value is 4
   unmaskedStartDigits: 5,

   // Should be positive Integer
-  //If the ending 'n' digits needs to be unmasked
+  //If the ending 'n' digits need to be unmasked
   // Default value is 1
   unmaskedEndDigits: 1
 };